Predicting, preparing for, and preventing costs, risks, inefficiencies, and safety concerns with offshore systems since 2005.

-Increasingly, offshore domestic oil and natural gas activities are associated with remote and challenging regions, such as the ultra-deepwater (greater than 5,000 feet) Gulf of Mexico and the offshore Arctic.
-Development in these areas poses unique technical and operational challenges, as well as distinct environmental and societal concerns.
-Domestic resources of natural gas and oil will continue to play an increasingly critical role in meeting U.S. energy needs, provided they can be produced with the confidence that environmental and economic risk is reduced.
-The science base necessary to support stakeholder decisions stems from the ability to understand the behavior of engineered-natural systems over a range of often offshore conditions.
+Legacy and emerging offshore domestic oil-and-gas activities are often associated with remote and challenging regions, such as deepwater and Arctic settings.
+Development in these areas poses unique technical and operational challenges as well as distinct environmental and societal concerns.
+Domestic resources of natural gas and oil are forecasted (EIA 2016) to continue to play a critical role in meeting U.S. energy needs, provided they can be produced with the confidence that environmental concerns—such as air, water, and species protection–are being addressed.
+The science base necessary to support stakeholder decisions, such as reducing offshore development and operational costs (financial, environmental, and human health), stems from the ability to improve predictions of the behavior of engineered natural systems.

 The 2017 America First Energy Plan supports taking advantage of the estimated $50 trillion in untapped shale, oil, and natural gas reserves.

-A Memorandum of Collaboration between the U.S. Department of the Interior, Bureau of Safety and Environmental Enforcement, and the U.S. Department of Energy’s Office of Fossil Energy.
+A Memorandum of Collaboration exists between the U.S. Department of the Interior, Bureau of Safety and Environmental Enforcement, and the U.S. Department of Energy’s Office of Fossil Energy.

 National Commission on the BP Deepwater Horizon report and findings